arthurlockman/blog/about.md

 <img src="https://static.rthr.me/images/arthur-batuu-2019-08-17.jpeg"/>
 ## Howdy!
 My name is Arthur Lockman.

-I'm a .NET Core and Angular developer at Vistaprint.
+I'm a .NET Core and Angular developer at Cimpress.
 I specialize in building cloud-first microservices that power the Vistaprint manufacturing plants.

 My background is a degree in Robotics Engineering and Computer Science from Worcester